Tamiflu May Help Children Avoid Spreading or Getting the Flu

 - Efficacy of Tamiflu in patients who begin treatment after 48 hours of symptoms has not been established.1

-- Tamiflu is not a substitute for early influenza vaccination on an annual basis as recommended by the Centers for Disease Control and Prevention Advisory Committee on Immunization Practices.12, 13, 18, 27
+- Tamiflu is not a substitute for early and annual influenza vaccination as recommended by the Centers for Disease Control and Prevention Advisory Committee on Immunization Practices.1

 - Influenza viruses change over time.
-Emergence of resistant mutations could decrease drug effectiveness.
+Emergence of resistance mutations could decrease drug effectiveness.
 Other factors (for example, changes in viral virulence) might also diminish clinical benefit of antiviral drugs.
-Prescribers should consider available information on influenza drug susceptibility patterns and treatment effects when deciding whether to use Tamiflu.13
+Prescribers should consider available information on influenza drug susceptibility patterns and treatment effects when deciding whether to use Tamiflu.1

 Please see the Tamiflu full Prescribing Information for complete safety information.